 The game's popularity grew, as did the number of consoles it was available for -- including a Sony PlayStation compatible version, which was released in 1996.
 By 2001, the game was on all major consoles such as the XBox and GameCube.In 2005, it became the exclusive video game to feature NFL property, beating out a similar ESPN game.

 "Madden NFL" is a multi-billion dollar franchise for EA.
-The publisher has sold over 130 million copies of Madden games to date, generating at least $4 billion in total revenue, according to NPD.
+The publisher has sold over 130 million copies of Madden games life to date, generating at least more than $4 billion in total revenue, according to NPD.
 Barron's estimates that the Madden franchise's annual revenue for EA to is north of $600 million.